 - The Northern Virginia Jewish Film Festival brings films, filmmakers and guest speakers to Northern Virginia as they relate to Jewish values, culture and/or history.
 The film festival is held in the spring of the year.

 - The Bodzin Art Gallery features many local artists who work in a variety of media.
 Additionally, the fine arts program integrates Israeli arts to build community between Northern Virginia and Israel.
 Exhibits are on display year-round.

-> - The ReelAbilities: Greater DC Disabilities Film Festival showcases award-winning films and engaging presenters that are dedicated to promoting awareness and appreciation of the lives, stories and artistic expressions of people with different disabilities.
-The film festival is held in the late winter.
+- The ReelAbilities Film Festival showcases award-winning films and engaging presenters that are dedicated to engage, empower and champion the lives, stories and artistic expressions of people with different abilities.

 Extra!
 Extra!
 Read All About Us!

 - January 7, 2016: A Night of Laughter and Jazz.
 Talented comic and music artists appearing at Jewish Community Center of Northern Virginia. http://www.connectionnewspapers.com/news/2016/jan/07/night-laughter-and-jazz/

 - November 30, 2015: Liel Leibovitz, Author of ‘A Broken Hallelujah: Rock and Roll, Redemption and the Life of Leonard Cohen’ to Appear at JCCNV on December 5th at 8 PM by David Siegel. http://dcmetrotheaterarts.com/2015/11/30/186147/

 - November 5, 2015: Washington Jewish Week cover story about Blue Like Me/Rang de Nila performance on Saturday night. http://washingtonjewishweek.com/26519/blue-like-me/featured-slider-post/